deniskyashif/blog/content/posts/ddd-integration-events.md

 ```

 - Reinforce that messaging creates temporal decoupling, not an absence of coupling.
-- Point to eventual consistency, sagas/process managers, and failure recovery as related topics beyond this article.
+- Point to related topics beyond this article:
+  - eventual consistency,
+  - sagas/process managers,
+  - failure recovery,
+  - integrating many systems (hub-and-spoke, contract governance, and why the hub should not own a data model) — where the business process spans systems and the goal is to couple the experience while decoupling the systems.